-Founded by The Horizon Foundation, Teen Time is sponsored by Ascend One Corporation, Friends of Howard County Library System, the Local Children's Board, and anonymous donors.
+Founded by The Horizon Foundation, Teen Time is sponsored by Owen Brown Community Association, Friends of Howard County Library, the Local Children's Board, and anonymous donors.

 Howard County Library System’s Teen Time was added to A+ Partners in Education in 2005.
 An initiative for at-risk teens, Teen Time enhances student academics in a fun, welcoming, after-school environment.